labd/go-commercelayer-sdk/api/docs/InStockSubscriptionCreateDataRelationships.md

 ### NewInStockSubscriptionCreateDataRelationships

-`func NewInStockSubscriptionCreateDataRelationships(market BillingInfoValidationRuleCreateDataRelationshipsMarket, customer CouponRecipientCreateDataRelationshipsCustomer, sku InStockSubscriptionCreateDataRelationshipsSku, ) *InStockSubscriptionCreateDataRelationships`
+`func NewInStockSubscriptionCreateDataRelationships(market BundleCreateDataRelationshipsMarket, customer CouponRecipientCreateDataRelationshipsCustomer, sku InStockSubscriptionCreateDataRelationshipsSku, ) *InStockSubscriptionCreateDataRelationships`

 NewInStockSubscriptionCreateDataRelationships instantiates a new InStockSubscriptionCreateDataRelationships object This constructor will assign default values to properties that have it defined,